sayems/arch.linux.tutorial/README.md

 ## Build Your Arch Linux System From Scratch

-Arch Linux is a do-it-yourself Linux distro.
-It give you the freedom to make any choice about the system. **It does not come with any pre-installed packages/drivers or graphical installer**, instead It uses a **command line installer**.
+Arch Linux is a do-it-yourself Linux distro, It’s very popular among linux geeks and developers that like to really get at the nuts and bolts of a system.
+Arch give you the freedom to make any choice about the system. **It does not come with any pre-installed packages/drivers or graphical installer**, instead It uses a **command line installer**.
 When you boot it up for the first time, you’ll be greeted with a command-line tool.
 It expects you to perform the entire installation from the command-line and install all the necessary program/driver by yourself and customize it the way you want it — by piecing together the components that you’d like to include on your system.

 Arch Linux is a really good way to learn what's going on inside a Linux box.
 You can learn a lot just from the installation process.
 I am going to walk through the base install, as well as several common post-install things like setting up networking, sound, mounts, X11 and video drivers, and adding users.
 I am not going to go in great detail on each step, so if you don't know how to do a certain step you may need to seek references elsewhere.